Current status of MSSM Higgs sector with LHC 13 TeV data: Summary and outlook

-We also study the impact of the presence of light SUSY particles in the spectrum.
-In case its kinematically possible for the heavy Higgs bosons decay to SUSY particles, the Higgs to non-SM decay modes can receive significant branching fractions, which in turn may result into significant modifications in the SM branching fractions.
-We study one such case, where there are light neutralinos and charginos in the spectrum.
-We observe that heavy Higgs to ino decay modes can reach up to 40$\%$ in the moderately low $\tan\beta$ region, when the inos are admixtures of bino and higgsino components.
-Considering a similar situation, but with inos being admixtures of wino and higgsino components, we observe that the heavy Higgs to ino decay modes can reach up to $80\%$ in the moderately low $\tan\beta$ region.
-We observe that presence of these decay modes severely affects the constraints imposed on our parameter space from heavy Higgs searches.
-We, in particular, study its effect on the constraints imposed by the upper bounds on $ H/A \rightarrow \tau^{+} \tau^{-}$, which, as discussed earlier, provides the strongest constraints on the parameter space.
-Furthermore, we have observed that for specific region of the parameter space, decay of the heavy Higgs to top- and bottom-squarks can be enhanced.
-It is observed that the constraints on the parameter space get much weaker in presence of these additional decay modes and much improved measurements of the observables would be required in order to rule out those regions of MSSM parameter space, which had been excluded previously assuming the absence of those decay modes.
+\item It is observed that presence of heavy Higgs to ino decay modes severely affects the constraints imposed on the parameter space from heavy Higgs searches.
+We, in particular, study it's effect on the constraints imposed by the upper bounds on $ H/A \rightarrow \tau^{+} \tau^{-}$, which, as discussed earlier, provides the strongest constraints on our parameter space and it is observed that these non-SM decay modes can significantly modify the exclusion limits on $\tan\beta$ derived from the heavy Higgs direct searches, as discussed in detail in Sec.~\ref{sec:IV}.
+In case its kinematically possible for the heavy Higgs bosons decay to SUSY particles, the Higgs to non-SM decay modes can receive significant branching fractions. ~For example, we observe that heavy Higgs to ino decay modes can reach up to 80$\%$ in the moderately low $\tan\beta$ region, when the inos are admixtures of wino and higgsino components.
+Furthermore, we have observed that for specific regions of the parameter space, decay of the heavy Higgs to top- and bottom-squarks can be enhanced.
+It is observed that the constraints on the parameter space get much weaker in presence of these additional decay modes and much improved measurements of the observables would be required in order to rule out those regions of MSSM parameter space, which had been excluded previously assuming the absence of those decay modes. \end{itemize}

 [2]{#2}\begingroup \endgroup